lab1092/blender-manual_ja/manual/physics/smoke.rst

 Development notes
 =================

-Blender's new smoke simulation is based on the paper '[http://www.cs.cornell.edu/~tedkim/wturb Wavelet Turbulence for Fluid Simulation]' and associated sample code.
+Blender's new smoke simulation is based on the paper `Wavelet Turbulence for Fluid Simulation <http://www.cs.cornell.edu/~tedkim/wturb>`__ and associated sample code.

 It has been implemented in Blender by Daniel Genrich and Miika Hamalainen.